 But what makes them so unique?
-It is crucial to learn how Panama Hat are made to understand their beauty a deeper level.
+It is crucial to learn how Panama Hats are made to understand its beauty on a deeper level.
 Keep reading to learn more about Panama Hats and why they are so special!

 Where Are Panama Hats Made?

 While other countries make their own versions of straw hats, authentic Panama hats are made in Ecuador.
 Many of its coastal provinces began weaving these unique hats in the early 1600s.
 Initially, they called them “Montecristi”, “jipijapa,” or “toquilla” hats.